AccelerateHS/accelerate/README.md

 -------------------------

   * Mailing list: [`accelerate-haskell@googlegroups.com`](mailto:accelerate-haskell@googlegroups.com) (discussions on both use and development are welcome)
+  * Sign up for the mailing list at the [Accelerate Google Groups page][Google-Group].
   * Bug reports and issues tracking: [GitHub project page][Issues].

 The maintainer of this package is Manuel M T Chakravarty <chak@cse.unsw.edu.au> (aka TacticalGrace on #haskell and related channels).